BrianLitwin/Computer-Systems-A-Programmers-Perspective/Ch1.md

 the gcc compiler driver reads the source file hello.c and translates it into an executable object file hello.
-The translation is performed in the sequence of four phases shown in Figure 1.3.
+The translation is performed in the sequence of four phases.
 The programs that perform the four phases (preprocessor, compiler, assembler, and linker) are known collectively as the compilation system.
 - Preprocessing phase.The preprocessor (cpp) modifies the original C program